 There are many ways to earn extra money online as a writer.
 You can write articles for other blogs and websites on any topic that you’re knowledgeable about.
 This is a great way to get your foot in the door and start building your portfolio.
 Once you have a few writing samples, you can start pitching to writing jobs and earning money from your writing.

-Freelance writing pays well too.
-The average salary is $66,935 per year.
+Freelance writing pays well, too.
+The average salary is $48,412 per year.

 4. Uber Eats or DoorDash Driver

 With the rise of food delivery apps, there’s a growing demand for drivers.
-If you enjoy driving but don’t want to make small talk with passengers, then you can sign up to be an Uber Eats or DoorDash driver.
-You can make money delivering food instead of people!
+If you enjoy driving but don’t want to make small talk with passengers, then you can make money with your car by signing up to be an Uber Eats or DoorDash driver.
+You can make $500 a week with DoorDash by delivering food instead of driving people!
+Perfect if you’re on the hunt for jobs where you work by yourself.

 You turn on the app whenever you want to start working and log off when you’re done.
 It’s that simple.
 And since you’re driving solo, you can choose to blast your favorite playlist or listen to an interesting podcast while you’re doing your runs.